3.2 Stress and Accent Placement

 | Final stress | ta-mi-LO | Ending beat is strongest |

-When listening, reduce the word to beats.
-Instead of trying to write a full invented word, use marks such as STRONG-weak or weak-STRONG.
-For three syllables, use STRONG-weak-weak, weak-STRONG-weak, or weak-weak-STRONG.
-This keeps working memory available for the rule rather than spending it on letters.
+Instead of writing a full invented word, reduce it to marks: STRONG-weak, weak-STRONG, or for three syllables STRONG-weak-weak, weak-STRONG-weak, weak-weak-STRONG.
+This keeps working memory free for the rule rather than for letters.

-Accent placement becomes harder when the unfamiliar sounds are close together.
-If two invented words differ in both a vowel and stress, first ask which difference appears repeatedly across the examples.
-If every plural practice item has final stress but the vowels vary, stress is more likely to be the rule.
-If every past-time practice item has the vowel e but stress varies, vowel quality is more likely to matter.
+When unfamiliar sounds cluster, accent gets harder.
+If two invented words differ in both a vowel and the stress, ask which difference repeats across the examples.
+If every plural item has final stress but the vowels vary, stress is the rule.
+If every past-time item carries the vowel e but stress varies, vowel quality matters more.
+The repeated feature wins.

 In a practice-style contrast between MA-lo and ma-LO, what changed?

-What is usually the fastest useful way to mark stress during practice?
+What is usually the fastest useful way to mark stress during a single-pass listen?

-If all practice examples for one category have final stress while vowels vary, which clue is strongest?
+All practice examples for one category have final stress while the vowels vary.
+Which clue is strongest?